 Upon FULL completion of New Student Orientation, you will receive a Certificate of Completion.
 Have this ready to show an academic advisor when you move on to Step 5.

 Feel free to contact the Admissions Office (610-359-5050 | [email protected]) at any point in the process for assistance or check out From Start to Finish: A Student Resource Guide.

 Congratulations!
 You’re ready to receive academic advising and select your courses.

 How do I register for classes?

-Academic advising and course registration is available by appointment either virtually (on Zoom) or in person at any of our campuses.
-To schedule an appointment with an academic advisor, contact the Career & Counseling Center at
+Academic advising and course registration are available by appointment either virtually (on Zoom) or in person at our branch locations.
+To schedule an appointment with an academic advisor once you have completed Steps 1-4, contact Career & Counseling Services at